SamGree/e-pics/README.md

   |password| CharField| Inherited from AbstractUser |Hashed for security|
   |profile_image|CloudinaryField| Custom Field |Stores profile image via Cloudinary|
   |bio|TextField| Custom Field|Optional user bio (blank=True, null=True)|

+---

+## Unit Tests

+- Tests for my Albums models.
+- [For img---]
+- Creates test instances of User, Post, and Album to use across multiple tests. test_album_creation: Verifies that an album is created with the correct name, user, and that created_at is not null. test_album_posts_relationship: Ensures the ManyToManyField relationship between Album and Post works correctly. test_album_string_representation: Checks that the str method returns the album name. test_related_name_for_user: Confirms that the related_name='albums' for the user field works, allowing access to all albums of a user. test_related_name_for_post: Ensures the related_name='albums' for the posts field works, allowing access to all albums a post belongs to.

+---

+- Tests for my commentlikes models.
+- [For img---]
+- Creates test instances for User, Post, and Comment, which are required for the CommentLike model tests. test_commentlike_creation: Validates that a CommentLike can be created with the correct user and comment. test_commentlike_unique_constraint: Ensures the database enforces the UniqueConstraint on user and comment fields to prevent duplicate likes. test_commentlike_related_name_for_user: Verifies that the related_name='comment_likes' on the user field works, allowing access to all likes by a user. test_commentlike_related_name_for_comment: Checks the related_name='comment_likes' on the comment field to ensure it works correctly. test_commentlike_str_representation: Confirms that the str method returns the expected string representation.

+---

+- Tests for my comments models.
+- [For img---]
+- Creates test instances for User, Post, and Comment, which are reused across tests. test_comment_creation: Verifies that a Comment can be created with the correct content, user, post, and created_at values. test_comment_related_name_for_post: Tests the related_name='comments' for the post field, ensuring you can access all comments on a post. test_comment_related_name_for_user: Tests the related_name='comments' for the user field, ensuring you can access all comments by a user. test_comment_str_representation: Ensures the str method returns the expected string format: "Comment by on ". test_comment_likes_relationship: Tests the many-to-many likes relationship, ensuring: Users can like a comment.
+The related_name='liked_comments' allows access to all comments a user has liked.

+---

+- Tests for my postlikes models.
+- [For img---]
+- Creates test instances of User, Post, and PostLike. test_postlike_creation: Ensures that a PostLike can be created and its fields (user, post, and created_at) are populated correctly. test_postlike_unique_constraint: Validates that the UniqueConstraint on user and post prevents duplicate likes by the same user for the same post. test_postlike_related_name_for_user: Ensures that the related_name='post_likes' for the user field works, allowing access to all likes by a user. test_postlike_related_name_for_post: Ensures that the related_name='post_likes' for the post field works, allowing access to all likes on a post. test_postlike_str_representation:
+  Checks that the str method of the PostLike model returns the expected string format: "username likes post title".

+---

+Tests for my posts app.

+- [---]
+- Post API Test Suite The PostAPITest class tests the API endpoints for managing posts, tags, and related features.
+It ensures proper functionality, authentication, and data integrity.
+Below are the key tests: List Posts: Verifies that the API retrieves a list of posts (GET /list-create-posts).
+Create Post: Tests creating a new post with tags (POST /list-create-posts).
+Retrieve Post: Ensures a specific post can be retrieved by ID (GET /detail-post/{post_id}).
+Update Post: Confirms a post owner can update their post (PATCH /detail-post/{post_id}).
+Delete Post: Verifies the owner can delete their post (DELETE /detail-post/{post_id}).
+Unauthenticated Access: Ensures unauthenticated users cannot create posts.
+Post Download: Tests downloading a post and increments the download count.
+Search Posts: Validates search functionality by title, username, or tags (GET /search).
+This test suite covers authentication, CRUD operations, and edge cases to ensure the API behaves as expected.

+---

+- Tests for my users app.
+- [---]
+- The User API Test Suite ensures that user authentication, registration, profile retrieval, updating, and logout functionalities work correctly.
+It follows the CRUD (Create, Read, Update, Delete) principles by testing different API endpoints.
+The test suite starts by setting up a test user and authentication token using Django's TestCase and APIClient().
+This allows the simulation of authenticated requests.
+The test cases verify if users can successfully register, log in, log out, retrieve their profiles, and update their details.
+For user registration, the test checks if a new user can sign up with valid credentials and prevents duplicate username registration.
+The login test ensures that users can log in with correct credentials and receive an authentication token, while invalid credentials result in an error.
+The logout test verifies that authenticated users can log out and their session is invalidated.
+The test suite also includes profile-related operations.
+It ensures that authenticated users can retrieve their profile details and update their profile bio, while unauthenticated users are restricted from making profile updates.

+---

+## Deployment

+- E-pics is deployed on Heroku using Heroku PostgreSQL as the database

+1. Create a Heroku account and install the Heroku CLI.
+2. Log in to Heroku CLI (heroku login) and create a new Heroku app (heroku create).
+3. Set up Heroku PostgreSQL as the database (in settings Config Vars).
+4. Push your code to the Heroku remote (git push heroku master).
+5. Run migrations and set up the database (heroku run python manage.py migrate).
+6. Your E-pics application should now be deployed and accessible via the provided Heroku app URL.
+7. Your app should now be deployed and accessible via the provided Heroku URL.